Ryuichi-Yamafuji-Lun/CodeByteLibrary/README.md

 # CodeByteLibrary
-A E-commerce website (no actual payment) for people interested in computer science
+A E-commerce website (no actual payment) for people interested in computer science.
+Will make it into an actual e-commerce later on.

 ## Link
 https://codebytelibrary.shop/